Sea the Stars: Assessment

 Sea The Stars took all the available major awards across Europe, including Champion 3 Year Old and Horse of the Year at the Cartier Racing Awards, Champion 3 Year Old and Horse of the Year at the Racehorse Owners Association Awards and Horse of the Year at the Irish Horse Racing Awards.
 He was officially rated the best horse in the world in 2009, with a rating of 136.
 He was rated six pounds superior to the second-rated horse, Goldikova.
 Timeform rated him 140, and the joint seventh best horse in their history, with only Sea Bird, Tudor Minstrel, Brigadier Gerard, Abernant, Ribot and Mill Reef rated superior (Frankel has also since surpassed this mark).

 Stud career

 His retirement was announced on 13 October 2009 by trainer John Oxx.

 On 27 October 2009, it was announced that Sea The Stars would stand at the Aga Khan's Gilltown Stud in Ireland.
 The 2008 Prix De l'Arc de Triomphe winner, Zarkava, was among the first mares booked to be covered by him.

 On 6 March 2010, it was announced that Sea The Stars had his first five mares checked in foal.
-Among those is Zarkasha of the unbeaten Zarkava.
-The other notable mares includes Bordighera - dam 2000 Guineas winner George Washington, the 2009 winner of the Darley Prix Jean Romanet (Fr-I) Alpine Rose, Centreofattention, a full sister to Irish Group 1 winner Holy Roman Emperor, and Seward’s Folly, the dam of Group 2 winner Sayif.
+Among those is Zarkash of the unbeaten Zarkava.
+The other notable mares includes Bordighera - dam 2000 Guineas winner George Washington, the 2009 winner of the Darley Prix Jean Romanet (Fr-I) Alpine Rose, Centreofattention, a full sister to Irish Group 1 winner Holy Roman Emperor, and Seward's Folly, the dam of Group 2 winner Sayif.
 As of July 2010, Sea The Stars has covered 140 mares.